koverda/educational-video-player/README.md

 ## Overview

-The Educational Video Player is a web application designed to allow users to create, comment on, and watch educational videos.
+The LearnWell Video Player is a web application designed to allow users to create, comment on, and watch educational videos.
 It provides a seamless and engaging experience with intuitive UI and robust functionality.

 ## Features